tc39/proposal-ses/README.md

   * The only way for an object to cause any effect on the world outside itself is by using references it already holds.
-  * No object has default or implicit access to any other objects (for example, via language provided global variables) that are not already transitively immutable and powerless.
+  * No object has default or implicit access to any other objects (for example, via language-provided global variables) that are not already transitively immutable and powerless.

 In an ocap language, object references are the sole representation of